ovelny/amulet/tutorials/personal-debian-setup.md

 * Scrcpy
 * Ungoogled-chromium

+## Take care of graphics drivers

+Depending on your machine, setting up graphics drivers will probably need to enable nonfree and contrib repos.
+Check document online for Debian + your graphic card.

 ## Change default programs

 Set browser to librewolf and music + video to mpv.
 That's it.